-When it comes to elopement planning, there are far fewer details you have to worry about than traditional wedding planning.
-But, there are still a few significant things you’ll need to figure out before your big day!
-From location and accommodation to attire to actually making your marriage legal–we’ve put together this elopement planning checklist to help you through it all.
-If you’re planning a destination elopement, we also highly recommend you take a look at these tips that no one tells you about planning a destination wedding.
-Happy planning!
+When it comes to elopement planning, there are far fewer details to worry about than traditional wedding planning.
+But, there are still a few things you’ll need to figure out before your big day!
+From location and accommodation to attire to actually making your marriage legal–each are equally important pieces of your elopement.
+We’ve put together this elopement planning checklist to help you through it all.
+If you’re working on a destination elopement planning, we also recommend these tips that no one tells you about planning a destination wedding.
+Let’s get started.

-- Have a vow exchange spot in mind — We highly recommend having at least one spot for your vow exchange scoped out so you and your photographer know what to expect.
-Even better–have two or three spots picked ahead of time so you can make a day-of decision in case your first choice doesn’t work out.
+- Have a vow exchange spot in mind.
+We recommend having at least one spot for your vow exchange scoped out so you and your photographer know what to expect.
+Even better–have two or three spots picked ahead of time so you can make a spontaneous decision.

 The Guest List

 - Decide the guest list.
 Chances are, if you’re eloping–especially in an adventure elopement–you won’t be inviting many guests.
 But, if you’re looking for a way to have your nearest and dearest with you without taking away from the intimate elopement feel, simply give each guest a role.
 Ask your best friend to be your officiant, your sister to be your hair and makeup stylist, or your mom to be your coordinator for the day.
 This way, you can have the people you love around you without needing to also make space for vendors